Rebuilding 327 Heads

 rebuilding 327 Chevy heads

 From the factory, stock cast-iron Chevy heads were fitted with cast-iron valve-guides, which were made by boring a hole through a boss cast into the head.
-Refinishing the guide is done either by knurling, or pressing in a new guide of iron or bronze alloy.
+Refinishing the guide is done by either knurling, or pressing in a new guide of iron or bronze alloy.

 rebuild SBC heads